• Skip to primary navigation

 • Molasses: swap 1 tablespoon of sugar for 1 tablespoon molasses

-• In a bowl sift flour, baking powder, salt, and set to the side.
-Using a standup or hand mixer, cream butter and shortening until fluffy.
+2. Using a standup or hand mixer, cream butter and shortening until fluffy.
 Mix in sugar until combined.
 Add in vanilla and egg until combined.
-Add in half flour mixture and mix a few seconds, scrape down sides.
-Add in buttermilk and remainder of flour mixture and mix until combined.
-You don’t want to over-mix, it should only take a seconds to combine.
+Add in half of the flour mixture and mix for a few seconds, then scrape down the sides.
+Add in buttermilk and the remainder of the flour mixture and mix until combined.

 Share this: